-Students who study solely online pay in-state tuition and related distance education fees.
+Students in an approved online degree program pay in-state tuition and related distance education fees.

 Our quality online programs and courses are developed, delivered and supported by the U of A. Our institution participates in the Quality Matters Program, a nationally recognized organization that promotes quality standards and effective design for online and blended courses.
 As the state’s flagship institution, quality is essential at the U of A.

 Online students at the University of Arkansas receive the same high-quality education and many of the services provided to students who walk across campus every day.
 True, classes, tutoring and library support are delivered in a different way, but the same academic colleges and schools that develop face-to-face programs and courses on campus also develop those offered online and blended (a mixture of face-to-face and online).